 Choosing second-year modules and the transition from first to second-year study:

 Anna Wallace, Assistant Production Coordinator for BBC's His Dark Materials

 BA English graduate (2018)

-The most important characteristic of anyone working in TV is that you have to get on with people – you won’t be asked back or recommended for jobs otherwise!
+The most important characteristic of anyone working in TV is that you have to get on with people!
 You don’t get to choose who you work with, and you’ve got to be able to adapt and work in a way that best fits each team you join.

 Read Anna's full profile

 Rob Temple, Freelance journalist and author

 BA English and Philosophy graduate (2005)

 They’re both about how we live our lives.
 Philosophy is the most concentrated version of that, and English is the poetic version.
 If you want to write a book, then usually you need to know how people think.

 Olivia French, Marketing and Communications Manager at HarperCollins Publishers